- Manhasset Union Free School District

 5000 - STUDENTS

-The Board of Education is committed to providing a school environment that promotes and protects children’s health and the ability to learn by supporting healthy eating and physical activity.
+The Board of Education is committed to providing a school environment that promotes and protects children’s health and the ability to learn by supporting healthy eating and physical activity and social-emotional well-being.
 Children’s health and social and emotional well-being should be the primary emphasis of school programs for nutrition, education, and physical activity.
-Given the documented connection between proper nutrition, adequate physical activity and educational success, the Board of Education adopts the following goals and authorizes the following actions to provide District students with a school environment that promotes student health and wellness and reduces childhood obesity.
+Given the documented connection between proper nutrition, adequate physical activity and educational success, the Board adopts the following goals and authorizes the following actions to provide District students with a school environment that promotes student health and wellness and reduces childhood obesity.

 For the purposes of this policy, “school campus” means all District property accessible to students during the school day; “school day” means the period from the midnight before to thirty (30) minutes after the end of the official school day; and “competitive food” means all food and beverages available for sale to students on the school campus during the school day, other than meals reimbursed under federal programs.